 The BDAC, 5G and Cities: The Power and Perils of Asymmetry

-Blair Levin, Brookings Institution, Metropolitan Policy Project
+Blair Levin, Brookings Institute, Metropolitan Policy Project

 The most significant meta-theme about governance in the United States today is that the federal government is dysfunctional and disrespected but that local governments are responsive, pro-active, effective and respected in building communities that improve the lives of their residents.